apache/spark/docs/sql-programming-guide.md

 ### Incompatible Hive UDF

-Below is a list of Hive UDFs that we don't incompatible yet.
+Below are the scenarios in which Hive and Spark generate different results:

 * `SQRT(n)` If n < 0, Hive returns null, Spark SQL returns NaN.
 * `ACOS(n)` If n < -1 or n > 1, Hive returns null, Spark SQL returns NaN.